 Master the art of making perfect dosa with crispy golden edges and soft centers.
 This recipe focuses on the cooking technique to transform your fermented dosa batter into restaurant-quality South Indian crepes.
 Serve hot with coconut chutney and sambar for an authentic breakfast experience.

-• 1 teaspoon (4 g) oil or ghee - ¼ teaspoon per dosa (optional)
+1teaspoon(4g)peanut oil - ¼ teaspoon per dosa (optional)

-• 2-4 tablespoon (30 ml) water - as needed for consistency
+2-4tablespoon(30ml)water - as needed for consistency

 Instructions